 If you have questions please email us at firstname.lastname@example.org

 While we understand you may be assisting your student through the college process, the student must be the one to inquire about their financial aid.
 College students are included in the Federal Family Rights and Privacy Act.
-Only general information will be given over the phone to the student.
-For specific questions, students are encouraged to visit the Financial Aid Office if they have any questions.
+Students may call or stop by the Financial Aid Office if they have any questions.
 The student will need to present their photo ID or student ID number, full name and date of birth as a means of identification.

 Beginning January 1, 2015 complete the FAFSA

 Submit your application for Shasta College by clicking the "Apply for Admissions" menu item at the following website: www.shastacollege.edu

 Note: Be sure to include your social security number and use your legal name.

 Submit your BOG Fee Waiver at least 3 days before registering for classes at the following website: www.shastacollege.edu/fa/bogfw

 Click the "My Shasta" menu item at the following website: